PaoloGiordani/HybridTreeBoosting.jl/docs/src/examples/Huber_and_t_unbiased.md

 - Correcting the bias improves the mse of lightGBM predictions compared to the original version, but the rmse is often inferior to L2 loss.
 - The impact of the bias is stronger if signal-to-noise is low.
-- With high signal-to-noise, the lightGBM Huber loss gives, after de-biasing, nearly identical results to the L2 loss, because the robustness parameter is calibrated once on the unconditional data.
-In contrast, HTBoost re-estimates all parameters after each tree, so that the t loss outperforms the L2 loss for any signal-to-noise (with IID errors).
+- HTBoost re-estimates all parameters (dispersion and dof for a t) after each tree.

 Note: